 - The ‘Inland Access Group – Outdoor Swimming Society’ is a private group on Facebook for people looking at setting up free inland beaches in their area or at protecting existing access.
 See also The OSS Guide to Inland Bathing Waters, which contains legal and practical information on establishing free swimming in the UK

 - The ‘Network for Admins of Outdoor Swim Groups – Outdoor Swimming Society’ is a private group on Facebook, a place where those who moderate social swim groups can share advice and experiences

 - ‘Is it Clean?’, in our Survive section, is all most swimmers need to know before deciding whether to get in

 Designated Bathing Waters explained – what they are and why they matter

 - Rivers Trust ‘Rivers Fit to Swim In’

 - Surfers against Sewage (SAS)

 Designation application procedures:

-Water UK, the trade association for water companies
+The trade association for water companies is Water UK.